 To setup your Zoom (see the image for help finding the various options referenced here):

 Open the right side panel and insert the SD memory card.
-The SD card in the “Parts to buy” link above is a 16GB card, which should be good for about 15 hours of recording at the quality settings recommended here.
-Larger and smaller cards will also work.
+The SD card in the "Parts to buy" link above is a 32GB card, which should be good for about 30 hours of recording at the quality settings recommended here.
+WARNING: cards larger than 32GB will not work in the Zoom devices.
+Smaller cards will, but with proportionately reduced recording time.

 Pull the windscreen over the two microphones.
 It will be an awkward fit due to the shape, but that's OK.